MinhJrDinh/Bellabeat-Case-Study/README.md

 # Notes
 - Code is written using the R language
 - This is my first project so comments are welcome and appreciated
-- More details can be found in the jupyter notebook file
+- More details can be found in the jupyter notebook file: 'case-study-for-bellabeat.ipynb'